 The benefits of a nightly massage go beyond bedtime.
-In that same study when the children were observed during the day, they were more alert, showed greater positive emotions, and were more active than the children who were read a bedtime story.
+In that same study when the children were observed during the day, they were more alert, showed greater positive emotions, and were more active than the children whose parents read a bedtime story.

 I think massage works in two ways.
 First, you are helping your child’s relatively immature nervous system to wind down and that leads to better sleep, which leads to a happier and more alert child during the day.
 But also, you are training your child on how to relax their body.
 This is such an important skill for emotion regulation.

 3. Bedtime Stories

 Reading stories together may be less about better sleep and more about boosting your child’s cognitive development.
 I would argue, though, that including a bedtime story as part of your bedtime routine is not only about cognitive and brain development.
 Whether you read a story or tell a story, that cultural ritual of stories before going to bed becomes a special time for parents and kids to share something together.

 Quiet moments are something we need in our busy schedules and sharing a story is a great way to bond.
 It is also a way to engage your child’s mind before bed — it gives them something to think about as they drift off to sleep.
 Reading a bedtime story will instill a love of reading in your child and give them a positive habit that can stick with them throughout life.